secretbosscode/telegram-stories-viewer-bot/README.md

 The compose file sets `stdin_open: true` and `tty: true` so you can enter the SMS code in the terminal on the first run.
 When the container prints `USERBOT_PHONE_CODE is required for first login!`, type the code you receive from Telegram.
 After the session is saved to `storage_entry/userbot-session`, future starts do not require a code and you can run in detached mode with `docker compose up -d`.

 Logs are available with `docker logs ghost-stories-bot` and additionally stored in the file pointed to by `LOG_FILE`.
+When `DEBUG_LOG_FILE` is set, all console output is mirrored to that path for troubleshooting.

 ## Usage